nnnnnoel/react-native-image-to-blob/README.md

 ### It can get blob from react native image uri.

-## That universals link can't get blob
+## That universal links can't get blob
 - rct-image-store
 - asset-library